MathieuMorel62/holbertonschool-interview/README.md

 6. [**Linked List Palindrome**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/linked_list_palindrome): This challenge involves creating a C function to determine if a singly linked list is a palindrome, testing skills in data structures and algorithm efficiency.

+7. [**Log Parsing**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/log_parsing): This project involves the creation of a Python script to read and analyze logs in real time from stdin.
+The script extracts metrics such as the total file size and the account of HTTP status codes in the logs, while managing non-compliant formats and user interruptions.
+This challenge tests the skills in regular expressions, data flow processing and signal management.

 ------------------

 ## Contact